Robert Louis Stevenson’s Edinburgh Trail: The Childhood Years

 We’ll turn our back on the Castle and Old Town, to explore parts of the New Town that had so recently been completed.
 We’ll end the tour at the house where he was born.

-Your guide is one of Scotland’s legends of the stage and screen, John Shedden, and the multi-talented Vincent Guy is the voice of Stevenson reading snippets from his writing.
+Your guide is one of Scotland’s legends of the stage and screen who also helped with the design of the tour, John Shedden.
+The multi-talented Vincent Guy is the voice of Stevenson reading snippets from his writing.

 Stevenson eventually left Edinburgh, never to return.
 But he was forever inspired by his memories of home, and of his childhood.